scottlamb/moonfire-nvr/guide/developing-ui.md

 ```
 $ cd ui
-$ npm run start
+$ npm run dev
 ```

 This will pack and prepare a development setup.
-By default the development server that serves up the web page(s) will listen on [http://localhost:3000/](http://localhost:3000/) so you can direct your browser there.
+By default the development server that serves up the web page(s) will listen on [http://localhost:5173/](http://localhost:5173/) so you can direct your browser there.
 It assumes the Moonfire NVR server is running at [http://localhost:8080/](http://localhost:8080/) and will proxy API requests there.